SURFing the Material Measurement Laboratory and the NIST Center for Neutron Research

 SURF Fellowships include a stipend, travel, and housing allowance.
 Application packages must be submitted by the student’s academic institution; e.g., by a faculty member or other appropriate administrative staff.
 Complete information about the program and application process is available on the NIST/SURF home page.
 When applying, students should indicate their first- and second-choice programs from among the six possible choices.
 Applications may be considered by any of the programs, with preference given to the student’s indicated choices.

 The other NIST laboratories also participate in the SURF program so be sure to check out their web pages.
-MML also offers SURF opportunities at the Boulder NIST campus, so check out the NIST Boulder SURF program as well.
+MML also offers SURF opportunities at the Boulder NIST campus, so check out the NIST SURF Program at the Boulder campus as well.